Lessons I've learned

 improved dramatically as well.
 Life is GOOD, much better than I ever thought

-it could be two years ago, when we first got the eval results.
-This brings me
+could be two years ago, when we first got the eval results.
+This brings

 to the philosophy that it is pointless and even insulting to mourn the way a